dart-lang/language/working/1426-extension-types/feature-specification.md

 void main() {
   var evenIntBox = EvenIntBox(42);
-  evenIntBox.next(); // Methods of `EvenIntBox` maintain the invariant. evenIntBox = intBox; // Compile-time error, types not assignable. evenIntBox = intBox as EvenIntBox; // Compile-time error, can't cast.
+  evenIntBox.next(); // Methods of `EvenIntBox` maintain the invariant. evenIntBox = IntBox(2); // Compile-time error, types not assignable. evenIntBox = IntBox(2) as EvenIntBox; // Compile-time error, can't cast.

   // We cannot escape by a cast when the protected extension type is
   // a type argument (or a return/parameter type in a function type).